paladin-t/HyperBullet/README.md

 # How to run

-Open the project with [Bitty Engine](https://paladin-t.github.io/bitty/) then run it.
+Open the project at the "src" directory with [Bitty Engine](https://paladin-t.github.io/bitty/) then run it.

 TODO

 # License

 Copyright 2021 Tony Wang.

+TODO